 Setting field properties

-Each field added to a region has a number of properties associated with it:
+Each field added to a region has several properties associated with it:

-API: This lets you control whether these fields should be exposed through the API to allow other systems to read and modify their contents.
+API: This lets you manage whether these fields should be exposed through the API to allow other systems to read and modify their contents.

 View: Controls whether the user can see the field in the metadata editors in the main and Pro interfaces in FotoWeb.